ALPHYPSYCHE/Kubernetes/README.md

 ## DEPLOYMENTS

-deployments is similar to replicaset but deployments will call a kubernetes objects , named deployment.
+Deployments provide declarative updates to applications, allowing rolling updates and rollbacks.
+They manage Replica Sets, ensuring that the desired state of the application is maintained.
+Deployments simplify the process of scaling applications and managing their lifecycle.deployments is similar to replicaset but deployments will call a kubernetes objects , named deployment.

 DEFINITION:
 kubectl create -f deployment-definition.yml